nodejs/node/doc/api/fs.md

 Asynchronously reads the entire contents of a file.

-The `Promise` is resolved with the contents of the file.
+The `Promise` is fulfilled with the contents of the file.
 If no encoding is specified (using `options.encoding`), the data is returned as a `Buffer` object.
 Otherwise, the data will be a string.